West Midlands Police given 'sensible underwear' advice

 Some staff have described the suggestions, which appeared on the police "message of the day" section on the force intranet, as "nannying".

-The force said there was no new policy on underwear but officers had to take a "commonsense approach".'Not scouts'
+The force said there was no new policy on underwear but officers had to take a "commonsense approach".

 The brief was issued to staff to ensure officers "present a professional appearance to the public," West Midlands Police said.